TIBHannover/dspace-box/README.md

 * https://wiki.lyrasis.org/display/DSPACE/Running+DSpace+7+with+Docker

 **NOTE**:
-* DSpace 7 is still a Beta version and under active development.
-It is not recommended to install it in production!
-* This project should make it possible to try out DSpace 7 in a virtual box.
-It uses the DSpace docker image.
+* This project should make it possible to deploy DSpace 7 in a virtual box or VM (if ansible playbook is used directly).
+It does not use the DSpace docker image.

 ## Installation on local system for testing